ChangXin Memory Technologies

-ChangXin Memory Technologies (CXMT, 长鑫存储) (Note: Formerly known as Innotron Memory, Hefei Chang Xin, or Hefei Rui-li Integrated Circuit Manufacturing.) is a Chinese semiconductor integrated device manufacturer headquartered in Hefei, Anhui, specializing in the production of DRAM memory.
+ChangXin Memory Technologies (CXMT) (Note: Formerly known as Innotron Memory, Hefei Chang Xin, or Hefei Rui-li Integrated Circuit Manufacturing.) is a Chinese semiconductor integrated device manufacturer headquartered in Hefei, Anhui, specializing in the production of DRAM memory.

 As of 2020, ChangXin manufactured LPDDR4 and DDR4 memory on a 19 nm process, with a capacity of 40,000 wafers per month.
-The company was producing 720,000 wafers per month by the end of 2025.
+The company was producing 720,000 wafers per quarter by the end of 2025.
+As of 2026, the company is China's largest and the world's fourth-largest DRAM maker.

+In 2025, it unveiled DDR5 DRAM and planned a Shanghai initial public offering to fund production upgrades and advanced DRAM research and development.

 History

 Together with Fujian Jinhua Integrated Circuit (JHICC) and Xi'an UniIC Semiconductors, Innotron was one of a set of Chinese semiconductor plants established in 2016 to compete with global manufacturers of computer memory.
 In 2017, a $7.2 billion deal for a 125,000, 12" (300mm) wafer per month production fabrication plant was announced.
 Innotron's factory was completed by the middle of 2017, and production equipment was installed at the plant in late 2017.
 Trials and mass production were scheduled for late 2018 and early 2019.
 In 2018, CEO Zhu Yiming was reported to have visited ASML to discuss the purchase of extreme ultraviolet lithography machines.

 Initially, Innotron was thought to have chosen 8GB LPDDR4 memory as its first product.
-At the time, analysts claimed that patent and IP issues would present a barrier to its competing with major manufacturers.
+At the time, analysts claimed that patent and other intellectual property issues would present a barrier to its competing with major manufacturers.
 In the middle of 2018, trial production of 19 nm 8GB LPDDR4 was reported to have begun.
 Innotron's initial capacity was ~20,000 wafers per month; a small output in terms of the industry as a whole.

 In 2019, Innotron, which had changed its name to Changxin Memory Technologies, was reported to have made some design changes in an attempt to avoid possible technology-related sanctions deriving from the China–United States trade war.
 In December 2019, in an interview with EE Times, the company stated its first fab was in production and producing 20,000 wafers per month, making 8GB LPDDR4 and DDR4 DRAM at 19 nm.

 The company is reported to have increased production to 6% of the world DRAM output as of Q1 2025 with aim to increase to 10% by Q4 2025.
+It started selling DDR5 SDRAM around the start of 2025.